Louis Leblanc: International play

 Leblanc first participated in an international tournament when he played for the Canadian national junior team at the 2008 Ivan Hlinka Memorial Tournament in the Czech Republic and Slovakia in August 2008.
 He led the team with three goals and added two assists for five points as Canada won the gold medal.
-Leblanc was then invited to try out for the national junior team prior to the 2010 World Junior Ice Hockey Championships, but was one of the last players cut from the team.
+Leblanc was then invited to try out for the national junior team before the 2010 World Junior Ice Hockey Championships, but was one of the last players cut from the team.
 There was speculation that his participation in the NCAA rather than the Canadian Hockey League (CHL) hindered his chances of making the team, as CHL players had played considerably more games than those in the NCAA.
 Leblanc also had university exams scheduled around the time of the camp.
 He was invited to the summer camp the following year in St. John's, Newfoundland and Labrador, and was one of the top scorers at the camp.
 After the pre-tournament camp in December 2010, Leblanc was named to the final roster for the 2011 World Juniors.

 In Canada's first game against Russia, Leblanc earned his first point, an assist.
 He scored his first goal, short-handed (Canada's first in the tournament), and added an assist in the second game, versus the Czech Republic.
 He later recorded an assist in the gold medal game, where Canada lost to Russia 5–3.
 He finished the tournament with three goals and seven points over seven games and fourth overall on the team in scoring.

 Personal life

 Leblanc was in a relationship with tennis player Aleksandra Wozniak, who is also from the Montreal region.
-When Leblanc was assigned to the AHL prior to the 2013–14 season, Wozniak critiqued the move on Twitter, saying Leblanc had not been given "a fair shot".
-While at Harvard, Leblanc majored in economics, and hoped eventually to earn his degree.
-In lieu of this, he took a business class at McGill University in Montreal when he moved back to the city in 2010.
+When Leblanc was assigned to the AHL before the 2013–14 season, Wozniak critiqued the move on Twitter, saying Leblanc had not been given "a fair shot".
+While at Harvard, Leblanc majored in economics.
+After turning pro, he took a business class at McGill University in Montreal when he moved back to the city in 2010.
 When he announced his retirement in 2016, it was reported he planned to return to Harvard later that year.